Farzan0346/usman-088/README.md

-# 👋 Hi, I'm Muhammad Usman
+# 👋 Hi, I'm Farzan Ashraf

 I'm a **Full Stack Web and Mobile Developer** with a strong focus on creating modern, scalable, and efficient applications.
 With expertise in **MERN Stack (MongoDB, Express, React, Node.js)** for web development and **React Native** for mobile app development, I build applications that deliver great user experiences across both platforms.